 Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 AusIndustry The division of the same name within the department.
-Department The Department of Industry, Innovation and Science.
-Committee The body established by the Minister to consider and assess eligible applications and make recommendations to the Minister for funding under the program.
+Department The Department of Industry, Science and Resources.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 7.1.
 Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
 Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 7.3.
 Eligible expenditure guidance The guidance that is provided at Appendix B. Genomics The branch of molecular biology concerned with the structure function, evolution, and mapping of genomes.
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs Grantee The recipient of grant funding under a grant agreement.
+Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
+GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Medical research Medical research includes research into health MRFF Medical Research Future Fund Minister The Commonwealth Minister for Health.
+Medical research Medical research includes research into health.
+MRFF Medical Research Future Fund.
+Minister The Commonwealth Minister for Health.
 Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).